-When it comes to the process of buying a house, there are more costs to save for than you might imagine - and budgeting for them will help you avoid nasty surprises further down the line.
+When it comes to buying a house or flat, there are more costs to save for than you might imagine - and budgeting properly will help you avoid nasty surprises further down the line.

 In the video below, property TV presenter Jonnie Irwin explains the costs you need to take into account when buying a home.

-Around 60% of mortgages come with arrangement fees and other charges for setting up the loan.
-These fees usually range from around £500 to £2,000.
+More than half of mortgages come with arrangement fees and other charges for setting up the loan, according to data from Moneyfacts sourced in October 2019.
+These fees can typically range from around £100 to £1,500.

-If you want to go with a mortgage that carries a fee but can't afford to pay it upfront, you can usually add it onto your loan.
+If you choose a mortgage that carries a fee but you can't afford to pay it upfront, you can usually add it to your loan.
 This will end up costing you more, though, as you'll have to pay interest on it.

-Once your offer has been accepted by the owner, your lender will carry out a valuation to check the property is worth roughly what you're planning to pay for it.
+When you apply for a mortgage, the lender will carry out a property valuation to check the home is worth roughly what you're planning to pay for it.

-The lender will usually arrange this for you but you may be expected to cover the cost, which is typically between £200 and £600 (see table below).
+The lender will usually arrange the valuation for you, but you may be expected to cover the cost.
+This is typically between £200 and £700 (see the table below).